benscott/scratchpads-training/webforms/create.rst

 -  In the ‘Display’ section you have several options for changing the display.
-For example if you add a field asking for the size of a poster, you could add “cm” in the ‘LABEL PLACED TO THE RIGHT OF THE TEXTFIELD’ field, so that users know to give the size in centimeters.
+For example if you add a field asking for the size of a poster, you could add “cm” in the ‘LABEL PLACED TO THE RIGHT OF THE TEXTFIELD’ field, so that users know to give the size in centimetres.
    By default the label is placed above the field.
 To save space select “Inline” as ‘LABEL DISPLAY’.
 For our “Full name” example component just select “Inline” display and none of the other display options.